 Contamination in state homes or houses used for rental purposes is particularly prevalent in New Zealand.
 In 2014 there were 101 state houses contaminated with methamphetamine out of 196 that were tested by Housing New Zealand.
 Typically 75% of P-labs uncovered by police have been in rental houses.
 Housing New Zealand advises that it can cost between $600 and $1800 to test a home for methamphetamine residue and up to $30,000 to decontaminate a property.

 In some severe cases of contamination the only option is to demolish the property.
 In 2014 alone, taxpayers contributed some $1.3 million in cleaning up methamphetamine-contaminated state houses.
-It is estimated that police currently only uncover 5 to 10% of the P-labs in operation each year.

 There are some general signs a client can investigate that may suggest a risk of past P-lab activity.
 These include: